Internet-of-People/iop-message-protocol/TESTS.md

   * `SingleRequest.version := [1,0,0]`
   * `PingRequest.payload = "test"`

 but it only sends first 6 bytes of this message to the node and then it waits 500 seconds.
-Then it attempts to send the rest of the message.
+Then it attempts to send the rest of the message and reads the response.

 ##### Acceptance Criteria

 ###### Step 1:

-Node disconnects the test and this prevents the test to send the second part of the message.
+Node disconnects the test and this prevents the test to send the second part of the message or read a response.